A short history of Aboriginal radio

-Bima Brisbane is the first Indigenous radio station in a capital city.
+BIMA Brisbane is the first Indigenous radio station in a capital city.
 It went first to air in April 1993.
-Bima Brisbane offers a blend of country and Indigenous music and operates out of Yeerongpilly, QLD.
+BIMA offers a blend of country and Aboriginal music and operates out of Yeerongpilly, QLD.

 ‘Bumma’ and ‘Bippera’ are two Aboriginal word taken from the Yalangi language of Cairns.
 ‘Bumma’ means the people of the rainforest and ‘Bippera’ means talking amongst ourselves.

 Bumma Bippera was granted a full time community radio licence in April 1999 when it became Cairns’s first Indigenous radio and media service.